junxit/us-congress-bills-115/metadata.md

 - 2017-12-06 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 3 (Roll no. 664). (text: CR 12/5/2017 H9643)
 - 2017-12-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 423 - 3 (Roll no. 664).(text: CR 12/5/2017 H9643)
 - 2017-12-06 — The title of the measure was amended.
 Agreed to without objection.
+- 2017-12-07 — Received in the Senate and referred to the Committee on Foreign Relations.